 Preparation is an important and necessary part of surviving a disaster.
 Emergencies can happen suddenly and without warning.
 When disaster strikes, you may find yourself without power or access to clean, running water.
 You may be stranded and unable to reach family and friends.
 You may also find yourself without help for up to 72 hours.
-Prepare for emergencies with a 72 hour grab and go bag.
-A grab and go bag is a pre-packed bag filled with things you may need for 72 hours if you have to suddenly evacuate your home.
+Prepare for emergencies with a 72-hour grab-and-go bag.
+A grab-and-go bag is a pre-packed bag filled with things you may need for 72 hours if you have to suddenly evacuate your home.
 Preparedness Handouts for adults and youth are available at the Tuscaloosa County EMA office.
 Please feel free to stop by to pick up these free handouts.

 Be informed by finding out what type of emergencies can affect you and learning how you should be prepared for them.
 Go to the following link for more information – CLICK HERE

 Sign up for TuscALERT to get the latest weather alerts and other important updates - CLICK HERE Call us if you need assistance.